Luke Walton out as Lakers coach

 Just a handful of days after Magic Johnson abruptly stepped down as the head of Lakers’ basketball operations — in part because he was not comfortable firing the coach — the Lakers and coach Luke Walton have mutually agreed to part ways, according to the team.

 While the move is not a shock, the timing is somewhat.
-With Magic gone, Walton would not have been fired in the near future (the search for Magic’s replacement is just starting).
-That said, Walton could read the writing on the wall, he didn’t have the full weight and backing of LeBron James according to reports, he was never Pelinka’s guy, and likely wanted to get out in front of this.
+With Magic gone, there was uncertainty around the organization and Walton would not have been fired in the near future (the search for Magic’s replacement is just starting).
+That said, Walton could read the writing on the wall, he didn’t have the full weight and backing of LeBron James — LeBron’s exit interview was with Magic and GM Rob Pelinka, not Walton — he was never Pelinka’s guy, and Walton likely wanted to get out in front of this.

 “We would like to thank Luke for his dedicated service over the last three years,” Pelinka said in a statement released by the team.
 “We wish Luke and his family the best of luck moving forward.”